|

 Research Day

-LSUSD Research Day occurs annually and
+LSUSD Research Day occurs annually in May or

 It serves as a venue for faculty, students and

-presentations by faculty and students alike,
+presentations by faculty, senior residents and

-they conduct.
+clinical/basic sciences students.
 Additionally, any students who

 attended meetings that year are encouraged to